bhurd21/brennanhurdgmail/docs/IMPLEMENTATION_NOTES.md

 - **6+ WAR Season / 40+ WAR Career** — no WAR data in Lahman (Baseball Reference proprietary)
 - **First Round Draft Pick** — no draft data in Lahman
-- **Threw a No-Hitter** — no no-hitter log in Lahman
-- **Played In Major Negro Leagues** — Lahman does not have comprehensive Negro League data

 Questions containing these conditions return `"category": "unmatched"` with an empty player list.